 - Crescent moon is good to have but not a must-have;

-- A steady tripod to stand up the potential wind in Iceland;
+- Steady tripod to stand up the potential wind in Iceland;

-- A remote control for your camera to prevent blurs to your long-exposure photos;
+- Remote control for your camera to prevent blurs to your long-exposure photos;

 - Dress warmly.
+Keep your ears warm with these fleece ears warmers headband.
+We recommend these fleece flip top mittens so you can switch back and forth quickly between operating your camera and keeping your fingers covered.
 You will spend at least 1-2 hours outside to wait for it to happen.

-Last but not the least: don’t sweat and only focus on trying to take the perfect photos.
+Last but not least: don’t sweat and only focus on trying to take the perfect photos.
 After all, it is what you see with your eyes burns into your memory for life.
-ENJOY!